tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

-: If the long-term keying material (in this case the signature keys in certificate-based authentication modes or the external/resumption PSK in PSK with (EC)DHE modes) is compromised after the handshake is complete, this does not compromise the security of the session key (see {{?DOW92=DOI.10.1007/BF00124891}}), as long as the session key itself has been erased.
+: If the long-term keying material (in this case the signature keys in certificate-based authentication modes or the external/resumption PSK in PSK with (EC)DHE modes) is compromised after the handshake is complete, this does not compromise the security of the session key (see {{?DOW92=DOI.10.1007/BF00124891}}), as long as the session key itself (and all material that could be used to recreate the session key) has been erased.
+In particular, the key shares, shared secrets, and keys derived in the TLS Key Schedule other than `binder_key`, `resumption_secret`, and PSKs derived from the `resumption_Secret` also need to be erased.
 The forward secrecy property is not satisfied when PSK is used in the "psk_ke" PskKeyExchangeMode.
 If key shares, shared secrets, or any keys derived in the TLS Key Schedule except binder_key, resumption_secret, and PSKs derived from the resumption_secret are not erased short-term after